Guard marriage from 3 common pitfalls

 I remember the time several years ago that a friend of mine found out that her husband had slipped up and viewed porn after over a year of being free from pornography.
 Of course, she was devastated, but she chose wisely in that moment.
 She chose to speak words of life to her husband.
 I’d love to share the text she sent me shortly after his confession: “So thankful he was honest.
 Still hurts.
 But the enemy will not win!
 My marriage is worth fighting for”.
 What a fantastic attitude!
 She refused to cooperate with the devil.
 How about you?

-Don’t share your friends with hubby
+Don’t share your girlfriends!

 At the risk of you thinking I’m totally looney, may I suggest that you talk with your husband about clear boundaries regarding your female friends?
 In other words, he should not be a close “friend” of any of your own girlfriends!
 I know this might seem old-fashioned or even ridiculous, but many affairs start out with a husband “just talking” with another woman.
 We need to be careful and alert to the schemes of the enemy!